AndresPrza/FCC-Technical-Documentation-Page/README.md

 ## FreeCodeCamp "Technical Documentation Page" Project
-This is a project for FreeCodeCamp' Responsive Web Design certification.
+This is a project for FreeCodeCamp's Responsive Web Design certification.

 you can check the project in its <a href="https://codepen.io/andresprza/full/rNJeYRR">CodePen</a>.